 What Causes Boils?

-The causes of boils are simple, but the result is painful.
-Fortunately, treatment of boils is usually simple.
+The causes of most boils are simple, but the result is almost always painful.
+Fortunately, treatment of boils is usually simple..and painless.

-Many people look at all kinds of skin eruptions and generically refer to them as boils.
-However, a boil is a specific thing, has a cause, and is responsive to various treatments for boils.
+In truth, however, a boil is a very specific thing, generally has a specific cause, and, is responsive to various treatments for boils.

 Beginning as a painful, hard, red lump smaller than a inch, the boil begins to soften and a pocket of pus forms on its head with red, painful, warm, swollen skin surrounding it.
 Some new boils may begin in the area, and, in more extreme situations, a fever may occur and lymph nodes become swollen.

-While a boil itself is not particularly dangerous, in extreme cases the sufferer may begin to experience a fever, red streaks appear in the skin around the boil, pain becomes quite extreme, the boil cannot be drained, or a second boil appears.
+While a boil itself is not particularly dangerous to your health, in extreme cases the sufferer may begin to experience a fever, red streaks appear in the skin around the boil, pain becomes quite extreme, the boil cannot be drained, or a second boil appears.
 In these instances, or if the boil is experienced by a person with a heart murmur, diabetes, a weakened immune system, or using immune suppressing drugs, medical attention should be sought.

 Treatment for Boils